MicrosoftDocs/azure-docs/articles/babylon/create-catalog-portal.md

 ## Configure your subscription

-If necessary, follow these steps to configure your subscription to enable Azure Babylon to run in your subscription:
+If necessary, follow these steps to configure your subscription to enable Azure Purview to run in your subscription:

    1. In the Azure portal, search for and select **Subscriptions**.